Ebikes VS Mopeds

 Let’s explore some of the things worth considering before purchasing an ebike.

 Ebike laws vary from state to state and can sometimes be confusing.
 The vast majority of states in the US do not require riders to register their ebikes as a motorized vehicle.
 Therefore, you can start riding as soon as you get your ebike.
 There are, however, very few states where ebikes are regulated as a motor vehicle or moped which have registration requirements.
 Peopleforbikes.org is a great resource of information where you can look up your state’s laws and regulations.

-This is one of the most critical aspects of using an electric bike because, unlike cars, you don't have to attend a driving school or take a driving test before driving an ebike.
+This is one of the most critical aspects of using an electric bike because, unlike cars or motorcycles, you don't have to attend a driving school or take a driving test before driving an ebike.
 However, if you don't know how to use an ebike, you may want to read about it before you make a purchase.

 Insurance is always an excellent idea, but it's not mandatory to cover your new electric bike if you don’t wish to pay.
 That said, you may still want to consider it if you want to protect yourself against robbery.
 Like any other bike, they can be subjected to robbery if you don't have a proper ebike lock or if you forget to take your removable battery with you.
 Read our blog on ebike insurance to help you decide if it is right for you.